ppy/osu-wiki/news/2024/2024-09-19-kyoku-original-song-and-beatmapping-contest-results.md

 ### 1st place - cosmo/LOGIΛ

 Team cosmo/LOGIΛ have managed to concoct what can best be described as a Grand Finals Tiebreaker map on steroids.
-[Stellar Evolution](https://osu.ppy.sh/beatmapsets/2242303) from [airlemoneX](https://soundcloud.com/airlemonex) has hints of [Camellia](https://osu.ppy.sh/beatmaps/artists/31) as the inspiration behind the track, with expert mappers [Lulu-](https://osu.ppy.sh/users/4201715), [Slifer](https://osu.ppy.sh/users/15084122) and [Halgoh](https://osu.ppy.sh/users/4109923) fully playing into it with a focus on visuals that do not compromise gameplay.
+[Stellar Evolution](https://osu.ppy.sh/beatmapsets/2242303) from [airlemoneX](https://soundcloud.com/airlemonex) has hints of [Camellia](https://osu.ppy.sh/beatmaps/artists/31) as the inspiration behind the track, with expert mappers [Lulu-](https://osu.ppy.sh/users/4201715), [Slifer](https://osu.ppy.sh/users/15084122) and [Halgoh](https://osu.ppy.sh/users/4109923) fully playing into it with a focus on visuals that complement gameplay.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://assets.ppy.sh/media/news/kyoku-2024-1st-place.mp4" frameborder="0" allowfullscreen></iframe>